OAGi/Score/docs/test_cases/TestSuite42.md

 9. Verify that he can filter out the preferred business term assignments by checking Preferred Only checkbox.
 (Assertion [#5](#test-assertion-4225)).
 10. He selects any BIE in the "Businss Term Assignment" page, then clicks on the "Search by Selected BIE", verify that only business terms for the selected BIE are listed.
 (Assertion [#6](#test-assertion-4226)).
 11. He clicks on the "Assign Business Term" button.
 Then select any BIE in the new table and click "Next".
 Verify that he can see all the busines terms available for assignment.
 (Assertion [#7](#test-assertion-4227)).
-12. On the same "Assign Business Term" page, the end user can filter out all the business term already assigned to the same core component by checking the "Filter by same CC" checkbox. then click "Search" button.
+12. On the same "Assign Business Term" page, the end user can filter out all the business term already assigned to the same core component by checking the "Filter by same CC" checkbox. then hits "Search" button.
 13. Verify the search results match the business term asssignments in preconditions(Assertion [#8](#test-assertion-4228)).
 14. The end user goes back to "Business Term Assignment" from the BIE dropdown list.
 15. He clicks on the "Assign Business Term" button.
 Then select any BIE in the table and click "Next".
 He will select any business term in the new table, the "Create" button will be enabled.
-He can put a type code and click "Create" to add the assignment.
+He can put a type code and hits "Create" to add the assignment.
 Then repeat the whole process for the same BIE with the same business term and using the same type code.
 Verify that the second time he clicks on the "Create" button, an error message will pop up: Invalid parameters, Another business term assignment for the same BIE and type code already exists!.
 (Assertion [#9](#test-assertion-4229)).
 16. The end user goes back to "Business Term Assignment" from the BIE dropdown list.
 17. He clicks on the "Assign Business Term" button.
 Then select any BIE in the table and click "Next".
-He will select any business term in the new table, the "Create" button will be enabled.
-He can put a type code and click "Create" to add the assignment.
-Then repeat the whole process for the same BIE with the same business term and using a different type code.
+He will select any business term in the new table,the "Create" button will be enabled.
+He can put a type code and hits "Create" to add the assignment.
+Then repeat the whole process for the same BIE with the same business term but using a different type code.
 Verify that the second time he clicks on the "Create" button, the assignment is created.
 (Assertion [#9](#test-assertion-4229)).
 18. The end user goes back to "Business Term Assignment" from the BIE dropdown list.
 19. He clicks on the "Assign Business Term" button.
 Then select any BIE in the table and click "Next".
 He will select any business term in the new table, the "Create" button will be enabled.
-He can put a type code and click "Create" to add the assignment.
+He can put a type code and hits "Create" to add the assignment.
 Then repeat the whole process for the same BIE with a different business term and using the same type code.
 Verify that the second time he clicks on the "Create" button, the assignment is created.
 (Assertion [#9](#test-assertion-4229)).
 20. The end user goes back to "Business Term Assignment" from the BIE dropdown list.
 21. He clicks on the "Assign Business Term" button.
 Then select any BIE in the table and click "Next".
 He will select any business term in the new table, the "Create" button will be enabled.
-He can put a type code and click "Create" to add the assignment.
+He can put a type code and hits "Create" to add the assignment.
 Then repeat the whole process for the same BIE with a different business term and using a different type code.
 Verify that the second time he clicks on the "Create" button, the assignment is created.
 (Assertion [#9](#test-assertion-4229)).
 22. The end user goes back to "Business Term Assignment" from the BIE dropdown list.
 23. He will select any BIE from the "Business Term Assignment" page.
 Then clicks on the "Search by Selected BIE" buton on the right above.
 On the new page, verify that at most one True value in the column titled with "Preferred Business Term".
 (Assertion [#10](#test-assertion-42210)).
 24. Repeat step 23, if no true value in the column titled with "Preferred Business Term".
 Click any BIE to open the "Edit Business Term Assignment" page, then click the checkbox: Preferred Business Term.
-Finally click "Update" button.
+Finally hits "Update" button.
 25. Repeat step 23, verify that only one True value in the column titled with "Preferred Business Term".
 (Assertion [#10](#test-assertion-42210)).
-26. Repeat step 23, click any BIE with the false value in the column titled with "Preferred Business Term" to open the "Edit Business Term Assignment" page, then click teh checkbox: Preferred Business Term.
-Finally click "Update: button.
+26. Repeat step 23, click any BIE with the false value in the column titled with "Preferred Business Term" to open the "Edit Business Term Assignment" page, then click the checkbox: Preferred Business Term.
+Finally hits "Update: button.
 Verify that a warning dialog will pop up with the message: Overwrite previous preferred business term?The preferred business term already exists for selected BIE and type code.
 Are you sure you want to do the update and overwrite the previous preferred business term assignment?
 (Assertion [#10](#test-assertion-42210)).

 ## Test Case 42.3